Using Third-Party Service Providers

 A helpful checklist of questions to ask that you may find useful when you are developing your microFIT project is available.
 These questions will help you to make informed decisions before you invest in your microFIT project.

-Here are some FAQs about the microFIT Program to help familiarize you with the program before apply.
+Here are some FAQs about the microFIT Program.

 See also: microFIT Program: Addressing Marketplace Issues - presentation.